 The TCC is made up of local government staff and other stakeholders.
 Their knowledge of local projects and issues allow the members of the TCC to provide technical advice to the TPO board.

-The FL AL TPO is currently determining its Disadvantaged Business Enterprise (DBE) goal for FY 2016-2018.
+The FL AL TPO has determined its Disadvantaged Business Enterprise (DBE) goal for FY 2016-2018 is 2.14%.
 Beginning July 13th, the proposed overall goal and its rationale are available for public comment at the West Florida Regional Planning Council, 4081 East Olive Road Suite A, Pensacola, Florida 32514, during normal business hours.
 This comment period will be open for 30 days.

 For more information about the Florida-Alabama TPO, please contact: